 What is suspension travel on a mountain bike?

-The suspension travel refers to the maximum distance the fork or shock absorber can compress when absorbing an impact.
+The suspension travel refers to the maximum distance that the fork or shock can compress when absorbing an impact.
 It is measured in millimeters (mm) and defines how much capability the bike has to absorb bumps, roots, rocks, or jumps.

 Difference between front and rear suspension